raziyeyol/booking_demo/README.md

 # booking_demo

-A modern Flutter starter showcasing **Bloc + GoRouter + GetIt + Retrofit (Dio) + Freezed + Build Runner**.
-Includes a customer flow and a web-friendly admin dashboard to demonstrate real-world patterns (web hot reload, isolated widget previews, and clean data layers).
+A practical Flutter starter that balances clean architecture with real features.
+Powered by Bloc, GoRouter, GetIt, Retrofit (Dio), and Freezed, it includes a customer booking journey and a browser-ready admin dashboard to showcase hot reload and maintainable data layers.

 ---